johnmogi/ansible_terraform_azure/agenda.md

-Sela week 6 starts with a bang, trying to recover and upgrade
+## Sela week 6 starts with a bang, trying to recover and upgrade

+check for connectivity
+10.0.0.0/16 - network
+10.0.20.0/26 - sysadmin
+10.0.20.4 - mvm1
+10.0.20.5 - mvm2
+pub ip : 20.228.141.252

+1, went into ~./ssh, got connected to sysadmin.

+the load balancer - does it work how it works -rules

+postgresql - build

-fix names, variables clean up tf code
+NSG- put in place and strenghten security fix names, variables clean up tf code